malakklabib/nlp-project/README.md

 - Reasoning: Certain named entities may be highly relevant to topics.

 NER can help refine topic labels by identifying key figures, places, or institutions.
 Example Use Case: If an LDA model identifies a topic related to technology, NER can extract specific company names (e.g., "Apple", "Google"), making the topic labels more interpretable.

+### Limitations of Our Framework

+While our cleaning and preprocessing pipeline is well-optimized for topic modeling, there are certain limitations that should be acknowledged:

+1. Sensitivity to Preprocessing Choices
+Certain preprocessing steps, such as stemming, may lead to loss of meaning for some words, affecting topic coherence.
+Stopword removal may unintentionally filter out words that hold contextual importance.
+Decisions like punctuation removal might impact phrase-based topic modeling approaches (e.g., bi-grams, tri-grams).
+Potential Improvement: A more dynamic approach where preprocessing choices are evaluated against topic coherence scores.

+2. Loss of Context in Topic Modeling
+Bag-of-Words (BoW) and TF-IDF representations ignore word order, which may lead to loss of syntactic and semantic structure.